ivanstar/react-video-notes-helper/README.md

 ## Overview

 Simultaneously stream lecture videos and take notes side by side.
 Each note comes with a timestamp so users can indicate where exactly in the video each note is referring to.
+All it takes is a few simple steps: enter any video URL and click timestamp to checkpoint anywhere in the video and it gets attached to the notes!

 ## Technology Used